Trullelmao/TheRealWaveDictionary/Dictionary.md

 #Last updated 06 Nov 2025

+!!!
+OPEN IN RAW FOR PROPER FORMATTING !!!
+!!!
+OPEN IN RAW FOR PROPER FORMATTING !!!
+!!!
+OPEN IN RAW FOR PROPER FORMATTING !!!

 [Mokk, Mokking, Mokked] - act
 The word mokk originates from the word mock and is used when one person is mocking another.